afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 ## Assignment:

-*Note*: Product 1 will be used as a model to practice submission rules and procedure.
+*Note*: Assignment 1 will be used as a model to practice submission rules and procedure.

 1. Implement a program that given number of years as input prints the number of months and days as output.
 	- Keep the problem simple: no leap year, each year is 365 days and 12 months, each month 30 days.